-Ultrasonic Cavitation vs Coolsculpting: Which One Is Better?
+Lipo Cavitation vs Coolsculpting: Which One Is Better?

 Length Of Time For Results To Appear

 With coolsculpting, it can take from a month to up to 3 months to finally see the results.
-The fat cells may be damaged by the cold but it won’t be immediately removed by the body.
+The fat cells may be damaged by the cold but they won’t be immediately removed by the body.
 It takes time for the body to remove the frozen fat cells.
-However, the coolsculpting offers a more permanent result because the damaged fat cells are completely removed in this process.
+However, coolsculpting offers a more permanent result because the damaged fat cells are completely removed in this process.

 Although both procedures are considered non-invasive, there is still a question about pain and discomfort.
 With the coolsculpting procedure, there can be a little discomfort because of the cold temperature.
 Some may feel different sensations such as cramping, stinging, itching, bruising, or tenderness.
 However, these are temporary and will easily go away.